-On October 20, 2016 (the "Engagement Date"), we engaged RBSM LLP ("New Auditor") as its independent registered public accounting firm for our fiscal year ended December 31, 2016.
-The decision to engage the New Auditor as our independent registered public accounting firm was approved by our Board of Directors.
+On October 20, 2016 (the "Engagement Date"), the Company engaged RBSM LLP ("New Auditor") as its independent registered public accounting firm for the Company's fiscal year ended December 31, 2016.
+The decision to engage the New Auditor as the Company's independent registered public accounting firm was approved by the Company's Board of Directors.

-During the two most recent fiscal years and through the Engagement Date, we have not consulted with the New Auditor regarding either:
+During the two most recent fiscal years and through the Engagement Date, the Company has not consulted with the New Auditor regarding either: